OpenGlobe/Ment-r/README.md

 # Ment-r
-A way to visualize mentor skillsets using a D3 cluster dendrogram and a csv file.
+A way to visualize mentor skillsets using a D3 cluster dendrogram and a csv or json file.

 ## Overview
 These files use a cluster dendrogram layout from the D3 library.
 There are two versions of the visualization.